 The Clean & Healthy Air for Gladstone Project is being undertaken by the Environmental Protection Agency and Queensland Health to better understand the air quality in the Gladstone region and any potential risks to public health that may arise from air pollution.

-As part of the project, the Environmental Protection Agency is undertaking an expanded ambient air monitoring program.
+As part of the project, the Department of Environment and Heritage Protection (DEHP) is undertaking an expanded ambient air monitoring program.
 The current monitoring network will be upgraded to six fixed air monitoring stations and a mobile station located across the Gladstone region.
 These stations will measure a comprehensive range of pollutants including:

 - nitrogen dioxide, sulphur dioxide, carbon monoxide, ozone; and particles, including ultra-fines;